Reconstructive Foot Surgery

-At Omega Medical Group (OMG), we will never pressure you into surgery.
-In fact, our first choice is almost always to use conservative treatments to solve your foot pain, if possible.
+At Omega Medical Group (OMG), we will never pressure you into foot surgery.
+In fact, our first choice is almost always to use conservative treatments to solve your foot and ankle pain, if possible.
 We understand it’s a big decision, and we want you to feel comfortable and confident.

 However, sometimes surgical intervention is exactly what you need fix your injury, get your feet working again, and get back to doing what you love.
 If so, we’ll tell you.
 Our No. 1 focus will always be prescribing and recommending the treatment that’s best for you.